Accurate Music Transcription Software

 The output is a MusicXML file you can view and edit with any standard music notation software.
 If you choose to install MuseScore, a popular free notation program, sheet music will open automatically when processing is finished.
-In addition to transcription, there are several other features for analyzing music:
+In addition to transcription, you can also:

 - Slow down the tempo

-- Display the spectra of the left and right audio channels separately
+- Display the frequency spectrum of the left and right audio channels separately

 - Zoom in and listen to short sections

 - Overlay note lines, switch the time and frequency axes, and customize the display

 To learn more about harmonics and spectrograms, jump to the quick guide.